This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 The examples in Figure 1-11 demonstrate capabilities across a complex scenario.
 You see Oracle Virtual Directory acting as an information router and joiner, brokering information from multiple secure sources to meet the needs of an application or security infrastructure.
 Not only can Oracle Virtual Directory bring together information from within a single intranet, it can also leverage information from business partners.
 This is particularly important because it allows business partners to use the extranet application without having to be provisioned or managed in the host business's directory.
 Business partner users are authenticated by their own local directory in real time.

 Oracle Virtual Directory can also play an important role as a LDAP Proxy server.
 Oracle Virtual Directory may optionally be used by business partners to act as a directory firewall.
 Oracle Virtual Directory properly authenticates and authorizes external access to internal directory information.
-In the bottom right of the diagram we also see how Oracle Virtual Directory's own routing capabilities allow it to route to multiple internal directories or Windows Active Directory forests keeping this information away from the client.
+In the bottom right of the diagram you also see how Oracle Virtual Directory's own routing capabilities allow it to route to multiple internal directories or Windows Active Directory forests keeping this information away from the client.
 As a firewall, Oracle Virtual Directory controls and limits access to information as seen by authorized external parties.
 As a virtual-directory component, Oracle Virtual Directory simplifies and restructures data for publication of data to be used by business partners.

 cn=Jim Smith,ou=People,o=Division B, c=UK